silvanm/silvan50/memory-bank/systemPatterns.md

 *   Methods for adding slides, creating transitions, and serialization
 *   Support for both manual transition creation and automatic patterns
 *   Each transition contains pairings that map source triangles to target triangles
+*   Triangles may include opacity value (1.0 for normal, 0.0 for dummy triangles)

 **Hungarian Algorithm Implementation:**